MadScientistHK/3-musketeers/cash/README.md

 ```sh
 ❯ node .\index AMOUNT FIRST_CURRENCY SECOND_CURRENCY
 ```

-For more informations you can use the commande :
+For more informations you can use
+---
 * For help
 ```sh
 ❯ node .\index -h